Pramilachaudhary/Unsupervised-NLP-Project/Project_Proposal.md

 ## Tools:

-Python Pandas and Numpy for data clean, exploratory data analysis and feature engineering Python NLTK, spaCy and Scikit-learn for text processing
+Python Pandas and Numpy for data clean, exploratory data analysis and feature engineering.

+Python NLTK, spaCy and Scikit-learn for text processing

 ## MVP Goal: